Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Supported Entity Types:** All 3D Entities
 **Ghidra Reference (Ignore):** `kcCEntity3D::OnCommand`
 **Usage:** `AddToAxisPosition <X|Y|Z> <amount>`
 Not used in the vanilla game.
+See `SetPosition` for restrictions.

 ### AddPosition (Script Only)
 **Summary:** Adds an offset to the script owner's current position.
 **Supported Entity Types:** All 3D Entities
 **Ghidra Reference (Ignore):** `kcCEntity3D::OnCommand`
 **Usage:** `AddPosition <x> <y> <z>`
+See `SetPosition` for restrictions.

 ### SetAxisRotation (Script Only)
 **Summary:** Sets a rotation value on the specified axis.